ap2wow/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ### Calculating the model weights

 Once we calculated the AIC values for each model, these models were sorted in the decreasing order of AIC values. ∆AIC represents the AIC value of each model minus the smallest one in the set of models.
-The model weight, also called Akaika weight(*w<sub>i</sub>*), is calculated as
+The model weight, also called Akaike weight(*w<sub>i</sub>*), is calculated as

 ![](http://sixf.org/files/images/2014/03/eq5.png)